stoically/webextensions-jsdom/README.md

 ### WebExtensions JSDOM

 When testing [WebExtensions](https://developer.mozilla.org/Add-ons/WebExtensions) you might want to test your browser_action default_popup or background page/scripts inside [JSDOM](https://github.com/jsdom/jsdom).
-This package lets you that based on the `manifest.json`.
+This package lets you do that based on the `manifest.json`.
 It will automatically stub `window.browser` with [`sinon-chrome/webextensions`](https://github.com/acvetkov/sinon-chrome).

 ### Installation